 The government-wide Statement of Activities reports both the gross and net cost of each of the Council's functions and significant programs.
-Many functions and programs are supported by general government revenues c.
+Many functions and c.
 Basis of Presentation of the Basic Financial Statements (Continued)

 NOTE 1 - PURPOSE OF THE COUNCIL ON AGING AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES: (Continued)